JoacAlexis/Benny-s-Accessibility-Hub-DK/README.md

 # Benny's Accessibility Hub 2.0

-**A bespoke software suite for single-switch accessibility, built with Electron.**
+**A bespoke software suite for two and one-switch accessibility, built with Electron.**

 This project provides an accessible computing environment designed for users who operate a computer with limited input methods (such as a single switch).
 The hub provides games, communication tools, a journal, media streaming control, and more—all navigable via switch scanning.